-The Oracle Linux 7 OpenSSH Client Cryptographic Module is defined as software-only multi-chip standalone module as defined by the requirements within FIPS PUB 140-2.
-The logical cryptographic boundary of the module consists of application, library file and their integrity check HMAC files, which are delivered through the Oracle Linux Yum Server as listed below.
+The Oracle Linux 7 OpenSSH Server Cryptographic Module is a software-only multi-chip standalone module as defined by the requirements within FIPS PUB 140-2.
+The logical cryptographic boundary of the module consists of the application, library files and their integrity check HMAC files, which are delivered through the Oracle Linux Yum Public Server as listed below:

 The module will use the Oracle Linux 7 OpenSSL Cryptographic Module (FIPS 140-2 Certificate #4170) as a bound module which provides the underlying cryptographic algorithms necessary for establishing and maintaining the SSH session.
-In addition, the integrity check uses the cryptographic services provided by the Oracle Linux OpenSSL Cryptographic Module as used by the utility application of fipscheck using the HMAC-SHA-256 algorithm.
+In addition the integrity check uses the cryptographic services provided by the Oracle Linux OpenSSL Cryptographic Module as used by the utility application of fipscheck using the HMAC-SHA-256 algorithm.

-This requires a copy of a Cert. #4170 validated version of the Oracle Linux OpenSSL Cryptographic Module to be installed on the system for the current module to operate.
+This requires a copy of a Cert. #4170 validated version of the Oracle Linux 7 OpenSSL Cryptographic Module to be installed on the system for the current module to operate.